Were You Injured At a Hotel?

 Some possible examples of risks that would not be reasonable for the hotel to anticipate and prevent include:

-- Falls or injuries suffered by people in a state of drunkenness
+- Falls or injuries suffered by people who are intoxicated

 - A guest stumbling across a clearly visible step while texting